techlahoma/okcjs-website/source/_posts/2012-05-14-meeting-may-15-knock-out-your-browser.md

 title: "Meeting: May 15 - Knock-Out!
 Your Browser!"
 date: 2012-05-14 09:41
 comments: true
-tags: [Michael Sarchet, Knockout.js]
+tags: [Michael Sarchet, Knockout.js, Micah Choquette]
 ---

-{% img /images/posters/2012-may-15-knockout.jpg 700 Knock-Out!
-Your Browser! %}
+{% img /okcjs-website/images/posters/2012-may-15-knockout.jpg  "Rock out with your Knock out."
+"Knockout your browser with Michael Sarchet and REsponsive Webdesign with Micah Choquette" %}

 ## This Month